5. Calculating Your French Income Tax Liability

 A réduction d’impôt is an allowance against the amount of income tax payable, whilst a crédit d’impôt is a payment to you by the tax authority.

-5.4.1.
+5.4.2.
 Home Energy Conservation

-5.4.2.
+5.4.3.
 Home Adaptations

-An allowance of between 15% and 25% against the cost of specific works to give greater mobility or safety to elderly or disabled persons in the home.
+An allowance of between 25% and 40% against the cost of specific works to give greater mobility or safety to elderly or disabled persons in the home.

-5.4.3.
+5.4.4.
 Child Care

-An allowance of 50% up to a maximum of €2300 per child under 7 years of age towards the costs of child care outside of the home, called les frais de garde d’enfants.
+An allowance of 50% on expenditure up to a maximum of €3,500 (2023) per child under 7 years of age towards the costs of child care outside of the home, called les frais de garde d’enfants.
 That equates to a maximum tax credit of €1,750.